ktaylor63/southeast/site/content/news/ninth-group-of-endangered-whooping-cranes-depart-on-ultralight-guided-flight-to-florida.md

 hero:
     name: whooping-crane-in-flight-ultralight.jpg
     alt: 'Long white birds flying in formation behind a fan powered glider.'
     caption: 'We hope for a tremendous viewing audience for this amazing spectacle!
-Photo by Nick Baldwin, a refuge volunteer from last year''s flyover.'
+Photo by Nick Baldwin, a refuge volunteer from last years flyover.'
 tags:
     - 'Whooping crane'
+    - Alabama
+    - Florida
+    - Georgia
+    - Kentucky
+    - Tennessee
 updated: 'October 20th, 2016'
 ---